bryanotoole/iPod-Classic-5.5-Generation-Hardware-Upgrade/README.md

 ### Battery Upgrade
 <p align="left">
 The final part of this hardware upgrade is with the battery.
-This 30GB thin model originally came with a 400mAh battery and the 60GB and 80GB thick case iPods came with a 600mAh and 650mAh batteries, respectively.
-While the aftermarket 650mAh battery should work just fine, espeically with the SSD using less power than the HDD would have, I wanted to go all out with a 2000mAh battery instead. <br/>
+This 30GB thin model originally came with a 400mAh battery and the 60GB and 80GB thick case iPods came with  600mAh and 650mAh batteries, respectively.
+While the aftermarket 650mAh battery should work just fine, especially with the SSD using less power than the HDD would have, I wanted to go all out with a 2000mAh battery instead. <br/>
 <br/>
 Figure 8 shows both batteries side by side for size comparison.
-The wires and white box in the upper right corner of the caseback is the factory headphone jack. <br/>
+The wires and white box in the upper right corner of the case back is the factory headphone jack. <br/>
 <br/>
 <p align="center">
 Figure 8.
 Old Battery with New Battery: <br/>
 <img src="https://github.com/bryanotoole/Project-Pictures/blob/main/8)%20Old%20Battery%20with%20New%20Battery.jpg"/> <br/>
 <br/>
 <p align="left">
 Figure 9 shows the new 2000mAh battery installed.
-You can see how much larger this is over the old battery with it taking up most of the caseback.
-While I don't think battery life would have been a major issue with my occasional use of this iPod, its cool knowing I knowing I now have have five times better capacity over the factory battery. <br/>
+You can see how much larger this is over the old battery with it taking up most of the case back.
+While I don't think battery life would have been a major issue with my occasional use of this iPod, it's cool knowing I now have five times the capacity over the factory battery. <br/>
 <br/>
 <p align="center">
 Figure 9.
 New Battery Installed: <br/>
 <img src="https://github.com/bryanotoole/Project-Pictures/blob/main/9)%20New%20Battery%20Installed.jpg"/> <br/>
 <br/>

-### Brining It All Together
+### Bringing It All Together
 <p align="left">
 After the new hardware was installed, I easily snapped everything back together.
 Now the moment of truth.
 I powered on the iPod and saw the following message in Figure 10 below. <br/>
 <br/>
 <p align="center">
-Figure 10. iPod Before Formating: <br/>
+Figure 10. iPod Before Formatting: <br/>
 <img src="https://github.com/bryanotoole/Project-Pictures/blob/main/10)%20iPod%20Before%20Formating.jpg"/> <br/>
 <br/>
 <p align="left">
 Success! the iPod botted up in disc mode due to the new SSD not being formatted yet.
 I was surprised to see the battery didn't come charged.
 So I had to wait a few minutes for the battery to get some juice before starting the formatting process on my Windows laptop. <br/>
 <br/>
-After formatting the iPod in iTunes, I was guided through the typical set up and eventually got to this screen in Figure 11, showing the new SSD setup is recognized and ready for content to be uploaded.<br/>
+After formatting the iPod in iTunes, I was guided through the typical setup and eventually got to this screen in Figure 11, showing the new SSD setup is recognized and ready for content to be uploaded.<br/>
 <br/>
 <p align="center">
 Figure 11. iPod Formatted with New Storage in iTunes: <br/>